 The Project Management Institute terms them as influences.
 Enterprise environmental factors can be internal or external, while organizational process assets are always internal to an organization.

 Enterprise environmental factors and organizational process assets are widely discussed in the PMBOK Guide and are inputs of almost all processes.
-You must have a thorough understanding of these terms.
+You must have a thorough understanding of EEF vs OPA.

 Although the concepts are straightforward, many PMP aspirants fail to understand them and often make mistakes on the exam.

-Please note that you may or may not see a direct question on these topics in the exam but having a better understanding about EEF and OPA will undoubtedly help you on your test.
+Please note that you may or may not see a direct question on these topics in the exam, but having a better understanding of EEF and OPA will undoubtedly help you on your test.

 Enterprise Environmental Factors (EEF)

-First, we should understand the word “environment” before we start to discuss enterprise environment factors.
+First, we should understand the word “environment” before we start to discuss enterprise environmental factors.